 Label ratings start at G (the least efficient) and go up to A+++ (the most efficient).
 But what does that actually mean for your wallet?
 Our reviews go one step further and show how much each machine costs to run per year.

-We also fill the washing machines to 80% of their capacity, because that’s how most people load their machines.
+We also fill the to 80% of their capacity, because that’s how most people load their machines.
 And unlike the energy label, which is largely based around washing clothes at 60°C with some data taken from a 40°C wash, we base our energy running costs solely on the 40°C cottons wash, because that’s what people most commonly use.

 Two seemingly identical A+++ washing machines can actually vary quite wildly.
 For example, the Haier HW100-B1439 has an A+++ rating, but our tests show that it would cost around £54 a year to run.
 That’s £20 more than another freestanding, 10kg A+++ washing machine, the Beko WTB1041R4W.

 - Wash at lower temperatures Our research has found that making the shift from 40°C to 30°C cut energy costs by 38%, and going from 40°C to 20°C cuts costs by 62%.
 Unless you’re washing really soiled clothes, modern machines (particularly Best Buys) will still do a good job most of the time.